 Deactivating a Module

-If you want to deactivate the module you just have to similarly, stop using a previously active module, turn it off by simply clicking on the toggle button.
-When you turn it off, it will simply display that it’s deactivating, as shown below image.
+If you want to deactivate the module, you just have to stop using a previously active module and turn it off by simply clicking on the toggle button.
+When you turn it off, it will simply display that it’s deactivating, as shown in the image below.

 Free Modules